Kirill Martynov: Career

 From 2003 to 2007, Martynov was an assistant at the Department of Philosophy and Psychology at Moscow Polytechnic University.
 In 2007, he became a senior lecturer and then an assistant professor at the National Research University Higher School of Economics (HSE).
 Martynov also worked for the Foundation for Effective Politics, a Russian non-profit organisation founded by Gleb Pavlovsky.
-Martynov was named the best teacher of the HSE in 2011, 2013, 2014 and 2016-2019.
+Martynov was named the best teacher of the HSE in 2011, 2013, 2014 and 2016–2019.

-Martynov was also the editor in chief of the mnenia.ru (мнения.ру) website, a teacher at Russian Presidential Academy of National Economy and Public Administration, a press secretary at the Federal Agency for Youth Affairs and a coordinator at the United Russia club.
+Martynov was also the editor in chief of the mnenia.ru (мнения.ру) website, a teacher at the Russian Presidential Academy of National Economy and Public Administration, a press secretary at the Federal Agency for Youth Affairs and a coordinator at the United Russia club.

 In 2019, due to pressure from the Russian authorities, 2 journalists from the political department of the Russian newspaper Kommersant were fired and 11 more journalists from the same department resigned in protest.
 Martynov supported them.
 On 11 August 2020, it became known that he was fired from the HSE.
 The official reason given was the reduction in the number of philosophy courses.
 Martynov himself is sure that the dismissal is connected with his political views.
 He and several other dismissed HSE employees founded a free university in Russia.

 On 20 April 2022, the Novaya Gazeta Europe website was launched.
 Martynov was its first chief editor.
 Prior to that, he was the political editor of Novaya Gazeta.